mitchstep/ITI1121/README.md

 This course was taken in the winter 2019 term at uOttawa.

 All labs were writen by Mitchell Eisenberg
-Assignments were writen by Mitchell Eisenberg and Justin Proulx
+Assignments were written by Mitchell Eisenberg and Justin Proulx